 Education at William Austin Junior School will follow on progressively from your child’s experiences at their Infant School.

-The class teacher will assess your child’s work throughout each term and this will be reported to you at our regular Parent Consultation evenings and through the end year report.
 When your child reaches Year 6, at the end of Key Stage 2, they will take the Key Stage 2 National Tests (SATs).
 These tests will indicate their progress and achievement, the results, along with a teacher assessment grade will be reported to you.
 A copy of our latest Key Stage results can be seen in the performance tables pages on our website.

 Our curriculum is diverse and inclusive and allows opportunities for pupils to broaden their knowledge and experiences through a range of learning opportunities and enrichment activities.